Julian Calv

 Recordings

-Recorded in late 2023, Calv's first album Nonstop Motion debuted November 9 2024.
+Calv's debut album Nonstop Motion released on November 9 2024.
 It features Ava Bloomfield on piano and the vocal sextet Non Prophets– led by Calv.
 Comprising both original and Moondog music, some of which was never previously recorded, the album's nine song track list is unified by the nonstop trimba present throughout.

 Live Performance